-Education and professional outreach are integral to Fairview’s orthopedic mission.
-We are committed to advancing community-based sports medicine by offering educational opportunities that include the year-long Orthopedic Sports Medicine Fellowship.
+Education and professional outreach are integral to the Fairview’s orthopedic mission.
+We are committed to advancing community-based sports medicine by offering educational opportunities that include a year-long Orthopedic Sports Medicine Fellowship.

-Established in 1987, our ACGME-accredited Fellowship accepts two fellows each year and has graduated more than 40 orthopedic surgeons who are now in successful practices throughout the United States.
+Established in 1987, our ACGME-accredited Fellowship can accept 3 fellows each year and has graduated more than 50 orthopedic surgeons who are now in successful practices throughout the United States.
 Faculty comprises sub-specialties of all joints, and all are sports medicine fellowship trained.
 Our faculty spans a range from 5 years to decades of practicing orthopedic sports medicine.
 Our faculty work in collaboration to provide the best educational experience for our fellows.

 Our Fellowship is unique in that it offers orthopedic surgeons advanced training in sports medicine and provides knowledge and skills to evaluate and treat athletes of all ages and abilities.
 The curriculum and design of the fellowship provide an environment for our fellow to learn how to build a community sports medicine practice, and notably, how to be a valued member of the sports medicine team.
 Fellows will have exposure to every level of athlete from high school to professional/elite level.